-Every solo traveler was once a group traveler who would have either been forced to travel alone or generally does according to his/her interests.
-Which one are you?
+According to the Interest, every solo traveler was once a group traveler who got forced to travel alone or generally does.

-But no worries, whosoever you’re, “Goa is ON”
+But no worries, whosoever; Goa is On!

 - How to get around

-You have to manage your expenses side by side apart from making an exciting solo trip to Goa.
-So that you don’t end up getting over-budget.
+You have to manage your daily Goa expenses side by side, apart from making an exciting Solo trip to Goa.
+Also, check you do not end up getting budget exhausted.

 Table of Contents